 A handheld device or a test measures the brain’s responses to sounds and is used to test hearing in newborns.

 Not recognising and treating impairment can seriously impact a child’s ability to speak and understand language and can cause social and emotional difficulties.

 What is a hearing impairment?

-In Australia, three to six children in every thousand have some degree of hearing loss.
-Approximately 250 to 400 children are born each year with significant permanent hearing loss in both ears.
+In Australia, three to six children in every thousand have some degree of hearing impairment.
+Approximately 250 to 400 children are born each year with significant permanent hearing impairment in both ears.
 However, hearing impairments can occur during and after birth.